Here follows a general description of the legal requirements of transferring personal data to third countries for research.

 Binding company regulations must be approved by Datainspektionen or any other supervisory authority in the EU.

 The Commission has published standard contractual clauses (SCC) on data protection which may be signed with the counterparty to make an authorized transfer of personal data.
-The purpose of the contractual clauses is to provide sufficient guarantees that the individual’s rights will be protected in the transfer of personal data to countries that do not have adequate levels of protection.
+The purpose of the SCC is to provide sufficient guarantees that the individual’s rights will be protected in the transfer of personal data to countries that do not have adequate levels of protection.
+The EU is revising the SCC due to the Schrems II ruling (see above).

 There are three options to choose from for standard contract clauses.
 Two of these apply to transfer to other data controllers in third countries.
 The third relates to the transfer of personal data to data processors in third countries.